aniabrown/hpc-carpentry-WHPC/_episodes/16-resources.md

 Answer: we don't.
 Not until we've tried it ourselves at least once.
 We'll need to benchmark our job and experiment with it before we know how much it needs in the way of resources.

 A good rule of thumb is to ask the scheduler for more time and memory (perhaps 20% more) than you expect your job to need after benchmarking.
 This ensures that minor fluctuations in run time or memory use will not result in your job being canceled by the scheduler.
-Keep in mind that the more resources you ask for, the longer your job will wait in the scheduler to run.
+Keep in mind that the more resources you ask for, the longer your job will wait in the scheduler queue to run.

 ## Benchmarking example